neovim/pynvim/docs/development.rst

 as installed packages can appear before ``$PYTHONPATH`` in the python search path.

-You need to rerun this command if you have changed the code, in order for Neovim to use it for the plugin host.
+You need to rerun this command if you have changed the code, in order for Nvim to use it for the plugin host.

 To run the tests execute::

     python -m pytest

-This will run the tests in an embedded instance of Neovim, with the current directory added to ``sys.path``.
+This will run the tests in an embedded instance of Nvim, with the current directory added to ``sys.path``.

 If you want to test a different version than ``nvim`` in ``$PATH`` use::